Stonewall Center Staff

-Genny has published and spoken extensively on the experiences and needs of transgender people, particularly the lives of gender-nonconforming students.
-Ze has written or edited eight books/journal issues, including special issues of the Journal of LGBT Youth on "Trans Youth" and "Supporting Transgender and Gender-Nonconforming Children and Youth" and a special issue of the Journal of Homosexuality on "LGBTQ Campus Experiences."
-Genny's most recent works are The Lives of Transgender People (Columbia University Press, 2011), which was written with Sue Rankin, and the "Transgender History" chapter for Trans Bodies, Trans Selves (Oxford University Press, 2014).
-Currently, ze is finishing a book on the history of LGBT life in Washington, D.C.
-In addition to being the director of the Stonewall Center, Genny is also a board member of the Transgender Law and Policy Institute (www.transgenderlaw.org) and an editorial board member of the Journal of LGBT Youth, the Journal of Bisexuality, the Journal of Homosexuality, and the Journal of Student Affairs Research and Practice.
+Genny has published and spoken extensively on the experiences and needs of trans people, particularly the lives of gender-expansive students.
+They have written or edited ten books/journal issues, including The Lives of Transgender People (with Sue Rankin; Columbia University Press, 2011) and special issues of the Journal of LGBT Youth on "Trans Youth" and "Supporting Transgender and Gender-Nonconforming Children and Youth" and a special issue of the Journal of Homosexuality on "LGBTQ Campus Experiences."
+Genny's most recent works are A Queer Capital: A History of Gay Life in Washington, D.C.
+(Routledge, 2014); the "Transgender History" chapter for Trans Bodies, Trans Selves (Oxford University Press, 2014); and an issue of the Journal of Lesbian Studies on "The Intersections of Trans Women and Lesbian Identities, Communities, and Movements."
+They are currently working on a book entitled Campus Queer: The Experiences and Needs of LGBTQ+ College Students (Johns Hopkins University Press) and an anthology entitled Outside the Gender Box: Trans and Non-Binary Gender People in Higher Education (SUNY Press).
+In addition to being the director of the Stonewall Center, Genny is the Trans Policy Clearinghouse coordinator for Campus Pride (www.campuspride.org/tpc) and an editorial board member and trans article reviewer for the Journal of LGBT Youth, the Journal of Bisexuality, and the Journal of Homosexuality.
 Genny has a Ph.D. in African American Studies and Master's degrees in African American Studies, American Studies, and Higher Education Administration.
-Ze is also an avid cross-country runner and likes the challenge of biking up mountains.

 Hillary Montague-Asp, Graduate Assistant

-Amelia, Undergraduate Staff
+Cheyenne, Undergraduate Staff

-Andy, Undergraduate Staff
+Josie, Undergraduate Staff

-Daniel, Undergraduate Staff
+Hannah, Undergraduate Staff

-David, Undergraduate Staff
+Meghan, Undergraduate Staff

-Emma, Undergraduate Staff
+Samantha, Undergraduate Staff

-Eric, Undergraduate Staff
+Taya, Undergraduate Staff

-Mitch, Undergraduate Staff
+Taylor, Undergraduate Staff

-Tony, Undergraduate Staff
+Zoe, Undergraduate Staff